ahallur10/Project-Showcase/Undergraduate-Projects/ML-Research-Paper/README.md

 - **Splits:** Train/test **70/30** (and **80/20** for MFCC/Chroma).
 - **Metrics:** Accuracy, Confusion Matrix.
 - **Feature Selection:** RFE (RF estimator) and **Boruta**.

-Use `caret::confusionMatrix` for confusion matrices and the included plotting code
-to compare RFE vs Boruta feature rankings.

 ---

 ## Results (snapshot)